The Supercomputing Challenge

 The Supercomputing Challenge is making plans for the 2014 Summer Teacher

 Institute (STI).
-STI is a weeklong workshop focused on the important roles
+STI is a two-week long workshop focused on the important roles

 computer science and modeling play in the new math and science standards.